N12 – Terminating a Tenancy for Landlord’s Own Use

 This notice should NEVER be posted on the tenant’s door.

-Do NOT deliver this notice by email or text message, as these are NOT proper methods of service.
+Do NOT deliver this notice by text message, as this is NOT a proper method of service.

 ‘Cancelling’ a N12 Notice